conan-io/docs/howtos/other_languages_package_manager/python.rst

         return m.ptr();
     }

-And the *poco.py* file is straigthforward:
+And the *poco.py* file is straightforward:

 .. code-block:: cpp
    :caption: *poco.py*